 There are a lot of metrics that are important to showing the value of SEO.
-But since we work with a lot of small business, the most important metrics are leads and/or sales.
+But since we work with a lot of small businesses, the most important metrics are leads and/or sales.

 If you talk about click-through-rates, bounce rates, impression share, etc to a SMB owner, their faces gloss over.